Selina-Varshney/Doc2PDF-Converter/README.md

 # Document to PDF Converter - RapidFort Submission

 This project provides a document to PDF converter with password protection functionality.
-It supports the conversion of `.doc` and `.docx` files to PDF, along with secure password encryption.

 ## Demo Video: